pharo-open-documentation/pharo-wiki/General/Baselines.md

 Defining external dependencies can be done in different ways depending on where the dependency is hosted.

-> For improved readability I recommand to extract the definition of dependencies to external methods.
+> To improve readability, I recommand to extract the definitions of dependencies into dedicated methods.

 #### To other remote git projects

-To depend on a git project hosted project you can use the method #baseline:with:.
+To depend on a git project, you can use the method `#baseline:with:`.

 ```Smalltalk
 	spec